-Stand with your legs shoulder width apart, holding a kettlebell or dumbbell at your sides.
+- Stand with your legs shoulder-width apart, holding a kettlebell or dumbbell at your sides.

-Lift your foot one inch off the ground, keeping your core tight as you go.
+- Lift your foot one inch off the ground, keeping your core tight as you go.

-Keeping your back straight, hinge your hips and bend your torso forward, going lower until your chest is almost parallel to the floor.
+- Keeping your back straight, hinge your hips and bend your torso forward, going lower until your chest is almost parallel to the floor.

-As you do this move, try to kick your left leg back.
+- As you do this move, try to kick your left leg back.
 Pause, then slowly stand up, and that’s 1 rep.

-Do 3 sets of these moves, 10 reps for each side.
+- Do 3 sets of these moves, 10 reps for each side.

 Staggered Stance Overhead Press

 Why do it barefoot: Improves metatarsals mobility.
 These are the long bones in your feet that connect to your toes.
-Stronger feet means better balance and mobility.
+Stronger feet mean better balance and mobility.
 It’s also a great workout to strengthen your core muscles.